 An approval letter authorizes commercial marketing of the biologic with specific prescribing information for specific indications.
 The approval for a biologic may be significantly more limited than requested in the application, including limitations on the specific diseases and dosages or the indications for use, which could restrict the commercial value of the product.
 The FDA may also require that certain contraindications, warnings, or precautions be included in the product labeling.
-In addition, as a condition of BLA approval, the FDA may require a REMS to help ensure that the benefits of the biologic outweigh the potential risks.
+In addition, as a condition of BLA approval, the FDA may require a risk evaluation and mitigation strategy (REMS) to help ensure that the benefits of the biologic outweigh the potential risks.
 REMS can include medication guides, communication plans for healthcare professionals, and elements to assure safe use (ETASU).
 ETASU can include, but are not limited to, special training or certification for prescribing or dispensing, dispensing only under certain circumstances, special monitoring, and the use of patient registries.
 The requirement for a REMS or use of a companion diagnostic with a biologic can materially affect the potential market and profitability of the biologic.
 Moreover, product approval may require, as a condition of approval, substantial post-approval testing and surveillance to monitor the biologic's safety or efficacy.
 Once granted, product approvals may be withdrawn if compliance with regulatory requirements and standards is not maintained or problems are identified following initial marketing.

 Under current requirements, facilities manufacturing biological products for commercial distribution must be registered with the FDA.
+To accomplish this, an establishment registration must be filed with the FDA.
 In addition to the preclinical studies and clinical trials, the BLA includes a description of the facilities, equipment and personnel involved in the manufacturing process.
 A biologics license, which is the product's approval, is granted on the basis of inspections of the applicant's facilities in which the primary focus is on compliance with cGMP and the ability to consistently manufacture the product in the facility in accordance with the BLA.
-If the FDA finds the results of the inspection unsatisfactory, it may decline to approve the BLA, resulting in a delay in production and commercialization of products.
+If the FDA finds the results of the inspection unsatisfactory, it may decline to approve the BLA, resulting in a delay in production of products.